pindaroso/zksnark-verifier-standard/eip-zkSNARK-verifier.md

 A standard interface for verifying all zk-SNARKs will allow applications to more easily implement private transactions, private contracts, and scaling solutions; and to extract and interpret the limited information which gets emitted during zk-SNARK verifications.

-This standard was initially proposed by [EY](https://www.ey.com), and was inspired in particular by the requirements of businesses wishing to keep their agreements, transactions, and supply chain activities confidential - all whilst still benefiting from the commonly cited strengths of blockchains and smart contracts.
+This standard was initially proposed by EY, and was inspired in particular by the requirements of businesses wishing to keep their agreements, transactions, and supply chain activities confidential—all whilst still benefiting from the commonly cited strengths of blockchains and smart contracts.

 ## Specification
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

-Common terminology is used in the specification below.
-The terminology is consistent with XXXSPECIFIC_REFERENCEXXX
+Terminology in this specification is used consistently with libsnark, as provided in that project's README.

-* Adhering Contract: A Verifier contract which adheres to this specification.
+* Adhering Contract — A Verifier contract which adheres to this specification.
 * Arithmetic circuit: An abstraction of logical statements into addition and multiplication gates.
 * Public Inputs: often denoted as a vector 'x' in zk-SNARKs literature, and denoted `inputs` in this interface.
 An arithmetic circuit can be thought of as taking two parameters; the Public Inputs, 'x', and a secret 'witness', 'w'.
 This interface standardises functions which can load the `inputs` into an Adhering Contract.
 * Proof: A 'prover' who wants to 'prove' knowledge of some secret witness 'w' (which satisfies an arithmetic circuit), generates a `proof` from: the circuit's Proving Key; their secret witness 'w'; and its corresponding Public Inputs 'x'.
 Together, a pair `(proof, inputs)` of satisfying `inputs` and their corresponding `proof` forms a zk-snark.